Join CaveMAB in celebrating the UIS International Year of Caves and Karst and UNESCO Man and the Biosphere (MAB) 50th Anniversary!

 What is the UNESCO MAB program?

-In 2021 UNESCO is celebrating the 50th Anniversary of its Man and the Biosphere (MAB) Program and the World Network of Biosphere Reserves (WNBR).
+In 2021 UNESCO celebrated the 50th Anniversary of its Man and the Biosphere (MAB) Program and the World Network of Biosphere Reserves (WNBR).

 The organization’s longest standing scientific intergovernmental program, MAB was established in 1971 to establish a benchmark for enhancing the relationship between people and their environments.
 It combines the natural and social sciences with a view to improving human livelihoods and safeguarding natural and managed ecosystems, thus promoting innovative approaches to economic development that are socially and culturally appropriate and environmentally sustainable.